-Monday 20th February 2023 LI: I can talk about a book and listen to athers ed the appeal sit topldy wi the gluggy so as souling
+Monday 20th February 2023 LI: I can talk about a book and listen to athers

 Well done Youra.
 This is a lovely reason for why you would like to visit the farm.
 2HP.

 Monday 9th January 2023 LI: I can use adjectives to label a picture.